 Previously, Wartell was deputy assistant to the president for economic policy and deputy director of the National Economic Council.
 At the US Department of Housing and Urban Development from 1993 to 1998, she advised the federal housing commissioner on housing finance, mortgage markets, and consumer protection.
 Later, she was a consultant to the bipartisan Millennial Housing Commission.

 After government service, Wartell was the founding chief operating officer and then executive vice president of the Center for American Progress.
 Before her tenure in government, she practiced law with the Washington, DC, firm Arnold & Porter.

-Wartell has an AB degree with honors in urban affairs from Princeton University's Woodrow Wilson School of Public and International Affairs.
+Wartell has an AB degree with honors in urban affairs from the Princeton School of Public and International Affairs.
 She has a JD degree from Yale Law School.